 You’ve all heard it from other riders, “I fell off and a helmet saved my life”.
-Anecdotal evidence is strong, and it instills a lot of fear in us.
+Anecdotal evidence is strong, and it instils a lot of fear in us.
 What if I don’t wear a helmet?
 What if I crash?
-Strangely we never seem to hear the other, non sensational side of the coin “I fell off but didn’t bang my head, helmet use was inconsequential in my accident.
+Strangely we never seem to hear the other, non-sensational side of the coin “I fell off but didn’t bang my head, helmet use was inconsequential in my accident.
 But I did break my collarbone and hurt my knee etc.”.

 That aside, there’s another aspect to helmet wearing that doesn’t get mentioned so often – risk compensation.
-It’s a well observed effect in the risk analysis world.
-A prime example of it is recognising that seatbelt usage doesn’t directly result in less motoring fatalities, but instead in more dangerous driving.
+It’s a well-observed effect in the risk analysis world.
+A prime example of it recognises that seatbelt usage doesn’t directly result in fewer motoring fatalities, but instead in more dangerous driving.
 This isn’t just in transport, it happens in all areas of society.
 (See The Hidden Danger of Seat Belts if you want to read further on this).

-Well now a team of researchers from The University of Bath have observed this phenomena with people wearing cycling helmets.
-In controlled studies they took a group aged between 17 and 56 and got them to inflate an onscreen virtual balloon, with a reward given for keeping the balloon intact.
+Well, now a team of researchers from The University of Bath have observed these phenomena with people wearing cycling helmets.
+In controlled studies, they took a group aged between 17 and 56 and got them to inflate an onscreen virtual balloon, with a reward given for keeping the balloon intact.

 Half the group were wearing helmets while half the group wore baseball caps.